tj-valuecoders/githubPoc/README.md

 - $ git commit -m “commit message”

-Alternatively, instead of running git add beforehand, you can use
+Alternatively, instead of running git add beforehand, you can use:

 - $ git commit -a